The beginning of my ordeal

 Partial recovery and end of mobbing

 I was still suffering from chronic fatigue and IBS in 2018.
 Fortunately, the school management team had changed by then and they were more receptive to my bullying experience.
 As a result, a brief mention of bullying behaviour was made during a staff meeting.
 The bullies understood the message, calmed down for some time but then resumed their malicious acts as could be expected.
 Being physically ill for so long meant that I couldn’t cope with the ongoing bullying anymore.
 And I suffered from brain fog, acute stress and anxiety.
-The latter got so much worse that I started to get many panic attacks at work.
+The latter got so much worse that I started to get many anxiety attacks at work.
 I felt that I’d come to my rope’s ends.
 Fortunately, I was initiated to a natural form of healing called pranic healing by a compassionate neighbour.
 Week after week, I began to regain my energy levels and to heal from IBS.
 I was so relieved to gradually heal from these two issues and become stronger physically.

 However, mentally, I was at my wits’ end.
 When I started to get suicidal thoughts as a result of the mobbing, I knew that I could not take the mobbing anymore.
 I wanted the mobbing to stop but I didn’t know how and I didn’t want to quit my job.
 I knew that I had to make an important decision but I didn’t know what: to quit my job or find a lasting solution for the mobbing to end.
 I decided to pray a novena for guidance.
 Thankfully my prayer was answered before I even finished the novena.
 I’ve had the idea of setting up an anti-bullying club for the school.
 When one member of the management welcomed that idea enthusiastically, I knew that it was the right decision.
 When students started to ask me why I was setting the club up, I decided to talk openly about being bullied without of course mentioning any names.
 Many students were not at all surprised while others were shocked or even disbelieved me.
 I will never forget the looks filled with hatred that I got when I started to open up about my bullying experience.
 The bullies knew that they couldn’t bully me anymore since they wouldn’t have the support of students and staff.
 There was a last attempt to spread a malicious rumour about me but no one responded to it and I knew that the mobbing had finally come to an end after 8 long years.
 My ex-bullies now tolerated me.
 Many would also act as if nothing had happened.